-If a diagnosis is confirmed, women are offered breast cancer treatment.
+If you are diagnosed through screening, you will be offered breast cancer treatment.
 Out of all the women who have breast cancer found through screening, more than 99 out of every 100 women (99%) have surgery.
 About 87 out of every 100 (87%) have hormone therapy.
 80 out of every 100 (80%) have radiotherapy.
 And about 26 out of every 100 (26%) have chemotherapy.

 The NHS Breast Screening Programme was the first of its kind in the world.
 It began inviting women for screening in 1988 and covered the whole of the UK by the mid 1990s.

-In England the programme is currently being expanded and will offer mammograms to women between the ages of 47 and 73.
-Women over the screening age can request a mammogram every 3 years by contacting their local breast screening unit.
+In England the programme is currently being expanded and will offer mammograms to all women between 47 and 73 years old.
+If you are older than the screening age, you can ask to have a mammogram every 3 years by contacting your local breast screening unit.

 The breast screening review was set up after concerns were raised that women were being told a lot about the possible benefit and not enough about the possible harm.
-With different experts speaking out both in favour and against breast screening, a public review was needed to help get to the true picture.
-The Government and Cancer Research UK asked a world-renowned statistician, Professor Sir Michael Marmot, to chair an independent Panel to review the evidence.
+With different experts speaking out both in favour and against breast screening, we needed a public review to help get the true picture.
+The UK Government and Cancer Research UK asked a world renowned statistician, Professor Sir Michael Marmot, to chair an independent Panel to review the evidence.

 The aim of the review was to have a group of independent experts weigh up all the evidence about the pros and cons of breast screening.
-Then it would be possible to make sure that women could be given the clearest picture possible to help them decide whether to have breast screening or not.
+Then we could be sure that women had the clearest information possible, to help them decide whether to have breast screening or not.